-During the year ended December 31, 2017, \$5,385,742 was used in net cash used in operating activities compared to \$3,544,186 of cash used in operating activities for the same period in the prior year.
-The increase in cash used by operating activities was a result of primarily increase in research and development activities.
+During the year ended December 31, 2018, \$386,099 was used in net cash from operating activities compared to \$5,385,742 of cash used in operating activities for the ended December 31, 2017.
+The decrease in cash used by operating activities was a result of primarily decreases in both research and development as well as general and administration activities for the first nine months of the year.